Clewsy/misc/pineapple_stuff.md

 - Click Choose File and select the factory firmware image downloaded above.
 - Click Update Firmware.
 - This process will take several minutes.
 Do not interrupt the power supply while the firmware is updating.
 Once complete, the WiFi Pineapple will restart.
-- Reset the the WiFi Pineapple facing USB Ethernet interface back to DHCP or 172.16.42.42 with netmask 255.255.255.0
+- Reset the the WiFi Pineapple facing USB Ethernet interface back to DHCP or 172.16.42.42 with netmask 255.255.255.0.
+Keep interface set to 192.168.1.2 for openWrt and access LUCI at 192.168.1.1

 # OpenWRT on the pineapple nano